Chengbin124/cs225_final_open_flight/documents/results.md

 ### Algorithms
 - Breadth-First Search (BFS)
   Our BFS algorithm does work correctly.
 This algorithm was relatively short, as we used a queue and a map in order to efficiently record the traversal.

+  Here is a visualizer showing that our BFS is working: https://drive.google.com/file/d/1aTbAXNnJ0q6unTS_taaLd77rPeAcxQX6/view?usp=sharing.
+  We used color-coded nodes to indicate the states of the function:
+  - Green is recently added
+  - Red is recently removed
+  - Blue is nodes remaining

   To test BFS, we took sample data of airports and routes to create a smaller graph.
 Then we check to see if our BFS steps are correct and if the total path is correct.

 - Shortest path using Johnson's algorithm